-Whether you are trying to find a lost cat in Temecula, CA or anywhere else in the United States, the following information about lost cat behavior should assist you in tracking down your missing cat.
+Whether you are trying to find a lost cat in Temecula, CA or elsewhere in the Western United States, the following information about lost cat behavior should assist you in tracking down your missing cat.

 When searching for a lost cat, please keep in mind:

 Cats are extremely territorial!
 If frightened, a cat may dash through other cats’ territories, more worried about the source of its fear (i.e. a predator) than the neighboring dominate cat(s).
 Once the crisis is past, it is unable to return home due to feline territorial boundaries.
 The “lost” cat may not be far from home, just unable to return.
 Requesting your neighbors with outdoor access cats contain them for a few hours a day may enable your cat to return.